 Choose subject matter that responds (no pun intended) to the devices being used.
 Certain courses are more appropriate for a desktop.
 This is generally dictated by the volume of text and the level of interaction involved.
 Think about whether or not a person can derive information from a particular course whilst also “on the go”.
 Perhaps smaller individual modules may be better suited than a longer form course.
-Optimization is not just about technical choices, it can be as simply as dedicating certain content to a mobile strategy and others to a more desktop reliant subject matter.
+Optimization is not just about technical choices, it can be as simple as dedicating certain content to a mobile strategy and others to a more desktop reliant subject matter.

 Use your screen real-estate carefully.
 The ability to preview in multiple device sizes will be key here.
 I love Elucidat’s view slider that seamlessly shows the content as you move down through the breakpoints.
-You may have to make compromises with the quality of the image and video used for a very specific reason: if your learners are dependant on data rather than wifi it might be wise to not use Hi Res images and video.
+You may have to make compromises with the quality of the image and video used for a very specific reason: if your learners are dependent on data rather than wifi it might be wise to not use Hi-Res images and video.
 If they are in areas of weaker signal or are sensitive to data use, large amounts of required data transfer may deter them from completing the course.
-If you do have to make compromises go for a lighter resolution of video, and if you are using images, use jpeg and gif rather than png.
+If you do have to make compromises go for a lighter resolution of the video, and if you are using images, use jpeg and gif rather than png.
 Lossy compression reduces the sizes of the files.

 If your authoring tool simply scales down courses to optimize for the size of the device, you should also think about whether or not this will reduce the size of the text to a point where is is illegible.

 When you are creating courses for an audience on the go, it’s important to think from both a content and user point of view.
 Select an appropriate authoring tool to allow you to build content that will respond to the size of various devices.
-The one key take away I would recommend is to keep things simple and as frustration free as possible.
-With that in mind it will be easy to optimize your courses for every device.
+The one key takeaway I would recommend is to keep things simple and as frustration free as possible.
+With that in mind, it will be easy to optimize your courses for every device.